ofekyem/Facebook-Project/Node js Server/README.md

 ![alt text](picsForREADME/ENV.png)

-after you have done that make sure your tcp server is already running and continue.
+After you have done that make sure your tcp server is already running and continue.

-also u can find your ip in linux running the command ifconfig
+Also u can find your ip in linux running the command ifconfig

 ![alt text](picsForREADME/iplinux.png)